 - Morten Rand-Hendriksen, a WordPress consultant, speaker, and teacher at Lynda.com.

 - Adam Silver, host of the Kitchen Sink WP podcast and organizer of the South Bay (Los Angeles) WordPress Meetup.

-- Brian Bourn is the CEO and lead developer at Bourn Creative and co-organizer of the Sacramento WordPress Meetup.
+- Brian Bourn is co-organizer of the Sacramento WordPress Meetup.